SixCrowd8247081/Pytest-API-Testing-demo/README.md

 # Pytest-API-Testing-demo
-This is my frist pytest project.
+This is a pytest example.
 #
 #
 #### Ref: